If there are secrets to living a longer and healthier life, Dr. Claudia Kawas is searching for them.

 The multi-million dollar study, funded by the National Institutes of Health, discovered several factors that were associated with longer life.
 The study found moderate alcohol consumption of up to two drinks a day led to a 10% to 15% reduced risk of death compared to non-drinkers.
 It also revealed a caffeine intake equivalent to one to three cups of coffee a day was better than more, or none.

-The follow-up report airs this Sunday on 60 Minutes.
+Last year, Stahl interviewed participants from the original story for a follow-up report that airs this Sunday on 60 Minutes.